Cayuga Heights, New York: Education

+Infrastructure

-Fire Department
+Fire department

 The Cayuga Heights Fire Department was founded in 1955 and provides fire, rescue, and ALS first-response emergency medical services to the village, areas of the Town of Ithaca, and parts of Cornell University.
 The department is an all-volunteer agency with response times averaging under three minutes.
-This is due to the department's dedicated volunteers, as well as the innovative and highly successful "bunker program" that allows for 7-8 Firefighter/EMTs to live in a second-floor dormitory and provide duty shifts in exchange for their room in the station.
+This is due to the department's dedicated volunteers, as well as the innovative and highly successful "bunker program", which allows 7-8 Firefighter/EMTs to live in a second-floor dormitory and provide duty shifts in exchange for their room in the station.
 Unlike conventional membership recruiting/acceptance methods, the department recruits and restricts new member acceptance to bi-annual "recruit classes" in tandem with the academic semesters.
 As a result, many firefighters are Cornell students.

 The department's current home, the Ronald E. Anderson Fire Station, was built in 2000 and named after the then-mayor.
 The fire company is technically a 501(c)(3) non-profit independent of the village, which allows it to sponsor annual fundraising drives.

-Police Department
+Police department

 The Cayuga Heights Police Department is a small department consisting of a chief, a sergeant, four full-time officers, a clerk, and several part-time officers and school crossing guards.